Brianngana/web-builder-portfolio/README.md

 # Portfolio Website

-This is a personal portfolio website for **BRIAN NGANA**, showcasing skills, projects, and a brief introduction.
+This is a personal portfolio website for **Brian Ngana**, showcasing skills, projects, and a brief introduction.
 The website features a responsive design, dark mode toggle, and a clean, modern UI.

 ## Features